mjkahlke/gtab/ARCHITECTURE.md

 ## Build

-### Windows
-`build.bat` should be run from the toplevel directory of the repository.
-It cleans up then regenerates go.mod files, runs unit tests, and builds (but does not install) standalone executable applications in subdirectories under `cmd`.

 ### Docker
 I use Rancher Desktop on my PC, just use docker instead of nerdctl if you use Docker desktop.